ISniffPixels/midnightmacabre/README.md

 #### SASS folder:

-This folder is simply comprised of SCSS pages that compile into native CSS via your instructions.
+This folder is comprised of SCSS pages that compile into native CSS files inside thier own created CSS file via your "script" instructions.
 In my package.json file, I had to instruct SASS in "script" to compile from a "pages/main.scss" file to a "css/style.css" file.
 Like I mention earlier, I only used SASS for the nesting feature, and didn't use @mixins or functions.

 One of my favorite films is Hellraiser, the classic 1987 British horror film.
 I wanted to create something in CSS that resembled a puzzle box in the film called The Lament Configuration Box that summoned demonic biengs (Cenobites) from another dimension.
 I wanted to make a cube that rotated in different directions in a 3D rendered fashion using the transform property and the rotateX(), rotateY(), rotateZ(), translate3d() functions. rotateXYZ() functions allow for an element to be rotated in 3d enabled space thanks to the `transform-style: preserve-3d;` property value.